This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Soothe your child's throat.
 If your child can gargle, give him or her ¼ of a teaspoon of salt mixed with 1 cup of warm water to gargle.
 If your child is 12 years or older, give him or her throat lozenges to help decrease throat pain.

 - Use a cool mist humidifier to increase air moisture in your home.
 This may make it easier for your child to breathe and help decrease his or her cough.

 Help prevent the spread of pharyngitis:

 Wash your hands and your child's hands often.
-Keep your child away from other people while he is still contagious.
-Ask your child's primary healthcare provider how long your child is contagious.
-If your child is taking antibiotics, he should not share food or drinks until he has taken all the doses of antibiotics.
+Keep your child away from other people while he or she is still contagious.
+Ask your child's healthcare provider how long your child is contagious.
+Do not let your child share food or drinks.
 Do not let your child share toys or pacifiers.
 Wash these items with soap and hot water.